 But Spike Jonze's fantastical comedy uses a coherent narrative and famous faces to keep mainstream audiences in the loop, most prolifically in the form of actor John Malkovich himself.
 The film is shot from the A-lister's perceptive, but in an unusual way.

 When failing puppeteer Craig (played by John Cusack) finds a portal that leads into the mind and body of John Malkovich, he discovers that you can only stay there for 15 minutes before being ejected onto the New Jersey Turnpike.

 Pretty random, huh?
 The maddest bit is when Malkovich himself enters the tunnel and ends up in some bizarre Malkovich doppelgänger nightmare that you won't soon forget.

 3. The Diving Bell and the Butterfly (2007)

 Jean-Dominique Bauby was given a fate worse than death when a stroke left him with locked-in syndrome: when you're completely paralyzed and basically in a coma, except you're fully awake and aware.

 But that didn't stop him from publishing his memoirs in 1997, which was the basis for The Diving Bell and the Butterfly.
-Bauby (Mathieu Amalric) is unable to speak or move a muscle, but still has complete awareness.
+Bauby (played by Mathieu Amalric) is unable to speak or move a muscle, but still has complete awareness.
 He can also only see out of one eye.